scriptinator/Wurst-Wiki/ForceOP-(a.k.a.-AuthMeCracker).md

 # Tips
 - If you **turn AntiSpam on**, you won't see all the annoying `Wrong password!` messages.
 - You can also do this **with normal users** to get access to their plots, items, etc.
-- If you prefer the name "AuthMeCracker" over "ForceOP", you can **rename it** by typing `.RenameForceOPEvenThoughTheNameIsTechnicallyCorrect`.